nakupanda/fishing-monkey/README.md

 # fishing-monkey
-For those code-monkeys who love fishing
+For those code-monkeys who love fishing.

+# The idea
+Post everything about your fishing moments in Issues, and update README.md